wensmanhester/notes/README.md

 3. Always write comments and documentation for your codes.
 Not only will this help others understand your workflow, but it will also make your own code more manageable in the future.
 4. Practice good coding habits, like using the correct variable types, formatting your Code, following coding standards, etc. It will make the code easier on the eyes and reduce the chances of making mistakes.
 5. Continuously learn and update your knowledge.
 The field of programming is constantly evolving, so it' s essential to stay up-to-date with new technologies and programming languages.

+# 2024-01-25
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This means staying up-to-date with the latest programming languages, tools, and techniques.
+By constantly educating yourself and improving your skills, you will become a more valuable asset to your team or organization.

+One of the most important aspects of programming is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller components,and analyze the root cause.
+Then, use critical thinking and creativity to come up with innovative solutions.
+Remember that there is rarely only one correct answer, so don't be afraid to explore multiple options.
+ - 来自NLP